nikouu/mGBA-http/docs/Design.md

 # Design

 This document outlines the rough design philosophies for mGBA-http.
+It's to help keep the "spirit" of the project going the same direction.
+However, it is not set in stone and if it makes sense, it can always be updated.

 ## Goal